cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- Players that ate pie can't be woken until morning

 ### Church (E5)
+> Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft]]

 ### Cemetery (E6)
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
 Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.